 By homeless, we mean not having a home.
 People don't have to be living on the streets to be homeless - even if they have a roof over their head, they can still be without a home.
 This may be because they don't have any rights to stay where they live or because their home is unsuitable for them.

 We recognise the reasons people lose or risk losing their home are wide ranging.
-From relationships breaking down, to losing a job, to having significant health problems to key life transitions like leaving care it can make keeping a home difficult.
+From relationships breaking down, to losing a job, to having significant health problems, to key life transitions like leaving care.
+There are many factors that can make keeping a home difficult.

 What we know is that it is often people who are most vulnerable with complex needs who become homeless.
 This is why we ensure the support we offer people addresses the range of needs that people will have.

 Ways we can help